Table of Contents

 Pause and reflect

-- How do you respond when faced with the consequences of your mistakes?
+- How do I respond when faced with the consequences of my mistakes?

-- Do you run, get defensive, shut down, or do you take your feelings to God?
+- Do I run, get defensive, shut down, or do I take my feelings to God and trust him with my future?

 Have you ever been in a position where you had the opportunity or responsibility to act, but were too afraid?
 Maybe it was expressing what you felt, speaking up for a friend, or even speaking up to a friend.
 In these moments, our fear of failure, rejection, and humiliation are very real, and so is the dilemma of choosing to either face that fear or freeze up or run away.